Effective club meetings

-Planning for the meeting is essential.
-Before the meeting you should discuss the agenda with the Club Secretary to determine what the meeting should accomplish.
+- Planning is essential.
+Before the meeting discuss the agenda with the secretary to determine what should be accomplished.

-You should know the constitution and standing orders for the conduct of meetings.
-Departing from any special rules of procedure could make the business of the meeting invalid.
+- Know the club rules and standing orders for the conduct of meetings.
+Departure from any special rules of procedure could make the business of the meeting invalid.